 These spicy satay power bowls and loaded with nourishing ingredients like tofu, quinoa and veggies for a healthy meal that is vegan and gluten-free!
+They are great for packing for lunches and will keep you full on busy days.

 Why you’ll love this recipe